at the mercy of the scroll

 my aim with my own work is the opposite. i want to offer a window into an emotion, or a mirror to something you might already half know but haven’t named. but after that, it’s not mine. i make the work, and then i release it. my enjoyment is in the creating, not in managing what happens afterwards. if people resonate, that matters. if the work sells, it keeps the studio going and allows me to continue. but i’m no longer trying to extract a response. my work needs slowness and ambiguity. the feed rewards speed and legibility, and it rewards outcomes that can be counted.

-When I say I care about integrity, I don’t mean being perfect.
-I mean the absence of posturing and smoothing over imperfections just to be palatable or shareable.
-It can be painful, confronting and raw but it feels clean.
+when I say I care about integrity, I don’t mean being perfect. i mean the absence of posturing and smoothing over imperfections just to be palatable or shareable. it can be painful, confronting and raw but it feels clean.

 Next